TheCatsOfUlthar/ProductionLineTracker/README.md

             3. Learn basic graphical user interface (GUI) programming.
             4. Learn basic database programming.

-    * Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
+    II.
+Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
         * Hypothetical / Real world
             1. For this particular production facility you will only need to track music and movie players.
             2. The program does not need the ability to place or fulfill orders / reduce stock, just track production.

-    * Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test)
+    III.
+Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test)
         * Hypothetical / Real world
             1. Pass tests (in repl.it)
             2. Follow rules for documentation, style, and coding conventions